csorianot/godmc_wiki/FAQ.md

 ## Can we use combat variables

 The main issue with combat variables is they may regress out genetic and/or phenotypic variation of interest.
 The pipeline conducts principal components analysis and only regress out non-genetic PCs (and PCs not associated to the phenotypes).
-Therefore, please **don't include combat variables as covariates**.
+Therefore, **please don't include combat variables as covariates.**

 ## Are NAs allowed in the methylation matrix